 Note: Depending on the population with which one hopes to work, it is recommended that an aspiring officer take courses applicable to effectively working with that population.

 Step 2: Complete relevant training program.
-Each state has varying requirements; however, most involve passing a certification examination in addition to completing a training program.
+Each state has varying requirements.
+Most involve passing a certification examination in addition to completing a training program.
 This training will be directly applicable to an officer’s future work, such as domestic violence offenses, juvenile delinquency, and substance abuse.
 It may be necessary to work in a probationary period, for up to one year, before obtaining permanent employment.

 Step 3: Meet state requirements.
 Most states require that probation officers meet the following criteria: